PrestaShop/prestashop.github.io/content/news/posts/2025/prestashop-year-in-review-2025.md

 We’ve seen major technical advancements, new contribution initiatives, and a renewed focus on developer experience.
 Let’s take a month-by-month journey through the milestones that shaped 2025.

-## January: Kicking off with knowledge sharing
+## January: kicking off with knowledge sharing

 The year started with a focus on learning, transparency, and security.
 We issued an important [alert regarding SQL injection attacks]({{< relref "news/posts/2025/sql-injection-attacks-alert-and-security-enhancements-for-prestashop.md" >}}), reinforcing our commitment to keeping the ecosystem safe.